vanzasetia/personal-website/src/author.md

 Anyway, I still did not have a website that I built from scratch.
 After thinking for quite some time, I decided to develop a personal website.

-In 2023, I published my website and chose [vanzasetia.site](https://web.archive.org/web/20230328120141/https://vanzasetia.site/) as the domain name—I do not own it now.
+In 2023, I published my website and chose `vanzasetia.site` as the domain name—**I do not own it now**.
 I wrote around 80 articles in a year.
 I had fun playing around with my website.

 But, in early 2024, I did not want to maintain it anymore.
 I realized that I had made a lot of mistakes.
 After I learned more about writing in English, copyright, and software licenses, I decided to start over.

-Then, in April 2024, I bought a new domain, vanzasetia.xyz.
+Then, in April 2024, I bought a new domain, `vanzasetia.xyz`.
 I redesigned the website by making it rely on the browser’s styling mostly.
 I started writing new articles again.

 In December 2024, I redesigned the website.
 I wanted it to have a modern look.
 Although the previous design was simple and good, it looked boring to me.